gruntjs/grunt-docs/Contributing.md

 In addition, each individual grunt-contrib plugin is a separate repository listed on the [gruntjs org homepage](https://github.com/gruntjs).

+Most forms of contribution aside from providing support to other users requires that you [sign and submit](http://dojofoundation.org/about/cla) a Contributors License Agreement (or "CLA" for short) with the Dojo Foundation.

 ## Want to contribute?

 If you want to contribute, but don't know where to get started, this is for you.